AdilShamim8/AI-Engineering/README.md

 ## Acknowledgments

 This guide builds on the foundational work by [Alexey Grigorev](https://github.com/alexeygrigorev) in the original [AI Engineering Field Guide](https://github.com/alexeygrigorev/ai-engineering-field-guide).
-The 2026 edition expands the data set, updates all statistics, adds new sections on emerging technologies, and reflects the rapid evolution of the AI engineering landscape.
+The 2026 edition expands the dataset, updates all statistics, adds new sections on emerging technologies, and reflects the rapid evolution of the AI engineering landscape.